vinoaj/databricks-resources/fortnightly-updates/tmp.md

   - [Power Up your BI with Microsoft Power BI and Lakehouse in Azure Databricks: part 2 - Tuning Power BI](https://techcommunity.microsoft.com/t5/analytics-on-azure-blog/power-up-with-power-bi-and-lakehouse-in-azure-databricks-part-3/ba-p/3825010)
   - [Power Up with Power BI and Lakehouse in Azure Databricks: part 3 - Tuning Azure Databricks SQL](https://techcommunity.microsoft.com/t5/analytics-on-azure-blog/power-up-with-power-bi-and-lakehouse-in-azure-databricks-part-3/ba-p/3825010)

+## 🛠️ Architecture

+- [Multi-cloud Architecture for Portable Data and AI Processing in Financial Services](https://www.databricks.com/blog/multi-cloud-architecture-portable-data-and-ai-processing-financial-services): a useful blueprint for owning a reliable and governed **multi-cloud data architecture**.
+Although this article is focused on the financial services industry, it is relevant for any organisations with data footprints across clouds

 ## ⚡️ Performance Optimisation

 - [](): as part of [Project Lightspeed](https://www.databricks.com/blog/2022/06/28/project-lightspeed-faster-and-simpler-stream-processing-with-apache-spark.html), AQE is applied to `ForeachBatch` to speed up transformation operations, leading to 1.2x-2.87x performance gains